FarHiaR/SimpleTweet/README.md

 - [ ] User can watch embedded video within the tweet
 - [ ] User can open the twitter app offline and see last loaded tweets
 - [x] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.
+- [x] Vector drawables for icons like "like", "reply" and "share" added.

 The following **additional** features are implemented: